sanja7s/DL_SemSAR_with_docs/docs/How-to.rst

-How to use this repo
+How To Use This Repo
 ====================

 Project structure
 -----------------
-* docs
 * data
 * src
 * manuscript
 * build
+* docs

 The description of the structure and processing steps follows.